 Bianca Regenbogen, Matthias Willmann, Matthias Steglich

 Colistin is a last resort antibiotic commonly used against multidrug-resistant strains of Pseudomonas aeruginosa.
-To investigate the potential for in-situ evolution of resistance against colistin and map the molecular targets of colistin resistance, we exposed two P. aeruginosa isolates to colistin using a continuous culture device known as morbidostat.
-Colistin resistance emerged within two weeks along with highly stereotypic yet strain specific mutation patterns.
-The majority of mutations hit the prmAB two component signaling system and genes involved in lipopolysaccharide synthesis, including lpxC, pmrE, and migA.
+To investigate the potential for in-situ evolution of resistance against colistin and to map the molecular targets of colistin resistance, we exposed two P. aeruginosa isolates to colistin using a continuous culture device known as morbidostat.
+As a result, colistin resistance reproducibly increased 10-fold within ten days, and 100-fold within 20 days, along with highly stereotypic, yet strain specific mutation patterns.
+The majority of mutations hit the pmrAB two component signaling system and genes involved in lipopolysaccharide (LPS) synthesis, including lpxC, pmrE, and migA.
+We tracked the frequencies of all arising mutations by whole genome deep sequencing every 3-4 days to provide a detailed picture of the dynamics of resistance evolution, including competition and displacement among multiple resistant sub-populations.
 In seven out of 18 cultures, we observed mutations in mutS along with a mutator phenotype that seemed to facilitate resistance evolution.